Del Posto

-Del Posto was a Michelin-starred fine dining Italian restaurant at 85 Tenth Avenue in the Chelsea neighborhood of Manhattan owned by Lidia, Tanya, Mario Batali and Joe Bastianich.
+Del Posto was a Michelin-starred fine dining Italian restaurant at 85 Tenth Avenue in the Chelsea neighborhood of Manhattan owned by Mario Batali and Lidia, Tanya, and Joe Bastianich.
 The restaurant received a Michelin star for many years.
 In the spring of 2021, after sixteen years, the space was sold to three employees, and opened as Al Coro in 2022.

 Mario Batali was a partner from 2005-2018.

 Reviews

 In 2010, The New York Times gave them a four-star review.